Saktheeswarii/QuizApp/README.md

 # QuizApp

-This is a simple quiz application created using HTML, CSS, and JavaScript.
-It allows users to take quizzes and provides immediate feedback on their answers.
+QuizApp is a simple quiz application built with HTML, CSS, and JavaScript.
+It presents multiple-choice questions to the user and calculates their score based on their answers.

+## Features

+- Multiple-choice questions with predefined answers.
+- Automatic scoring system.
+- Responsive design for a seamless experience across different devices.

+##Check Out My Work Here: